Efficient Transformers with Dynamic Token Pooling: Experimental Setup

 \subsection{Datasets}

 In addition to English, we evaluate our model on data in three languages, which represent different morphological types: Finnish for agglutinative, Hebrew for introflexive, and Vietnamese for isolating.
 Thus, we ensure that dynamic pooling is robust to different word length distributions.
-For English, we use \texttt{text8} \cite{text8}, \texttt{CC-100} \cite{conneau-etal-2020-unsupervised} and \texttt{wiki40b} \cite{guo-etal-2020-wiki} as they are established benchmarks for character-level language models.
+For English, we use \texttt{text8} (CC-BY-SA) \cite{text8}, \texttt{CC-100} (MIT) \cite{conneau-etal-2020-unsupervised} and \texttt{wiki40b} (CC-BY-SA) \cite{guo-etal-2020-wiki} as they are established benchmarks for character-level language models.
 For the rest of the languages, we use the corresponding subsets of \texttt{wiki40b}.
 To make results comparable across languages and prevent data imbalance, we limit the size of \texttt{CC-100} and \texttt{wiki40b} to the first 400M tokens of the training set and the first 2M tokens of the validation set.
 We retain the original splits for each dataset.

-For all datasets and languages, we follow the same pre-processing steps of \citet{text8} for creating \texttt{text8}.
+For all datasets and languages, we follow the same pre-processing steps of \citep{text8} for creating \texttt{text8}.
 Specifically, for each language we keep only the characters from its script, as well as whitespace and an end-of-line.
 The text is lower-cased, and the digits are spelt out in the target language.
 For \texttt{wiki40b}, we also remove special structural markers and normalise homoglyphs.
+Finally, for Hebrew we also remove diacritics as they are not required to understand the text.
 This way, we filter out excerpts in different languages, which are known to contaminate noisy multilingual texts \citep{kreutzer2022quality}.
 The pre-processing scripts can be found as part of our code.